GemHQ/round-py/docs/advanced.md

 * `account.pending_balance`: returns the sum of all incoming outgoing transactions with 0 confirmations
 * `account.pay(payees,confirmations,redirect_url)`: send bitcoin out of an account **must call [wallet.unlock](advanced.md#wallets) first**
 * `account.transactions`: return the collections of transactions
-* `account.attributes`: returns a dictionary

-So how do I get a balance?
-All you have to do is call account.balance.
-But what if my incoming transaction has not confirmed?
-All you have to do is call account.pending_balance.
 A pending_balance in Gem is any address involved in a transaction with 0 confirmations.
 This means that in multiple transactions both incoming and outgoing will produce a net pending_balance.
-As they confirm with a single confirmation, the account balance gets updated.

-The attribute data on objects get cached for speed, so to fetch a new state of an account on the API, call account = account.refresh().
+As they confirm with a single confirmation, the account balance in the API reflects the change.
+Objects get cached for speed in the client, so to fetch a new state of an account on the API, call account = account.refresh().

 ## Transactions and Payments
-In this section you’ll learn more about the details of a transactions.
 Transaction collections have a relationship to an account.
-When getting the transaction collection, you can specify as an argument incoming or outgoing. in your shell try it:  txs = account.transactions(type=‘incoming’)
+When getting the transaction collection, you can specify as an argument incoming or outgoing.
+`txs = account.transactions(type=‘incoming’)`

-Now lets look at a single transaction:  tx = txs[0] There is a lot of information on the tx.
-You can call the attributes to get at the full list.
+ Now lets look at a single transaction: `tx = txs[0]`

+There is a lot of information on the tx.
+You can call the attributes to get at the full list `tx.attributes`.
 Additionally there are some convenience methods to get at key information quickly.
-For example: tx.hash
+For example: `tx.hash`: returns the transaction hash
-If you want to see information within the attributes all you have to do is access it like any other k/v object. tx.attributes[u’fee’] or tx.attributes[‘status’] Lastly, if you create an unsigned transaction to inspect the fee, or if you don’t have enough funds to cover the fee plus the payment, you’ll need to cancel the transaction.
-You can accomplish this by calling tx.cancel()

 ### Fee Estimation
+Fees are estimated by requesting for an unsigned transaction from the API.
+The Gem API will then lock the unspent outputs to prevent a potential double spend.
+The returned unsigned transaction will have a fee in the attributes that you can then inspect.
+If you decide you don't want to perform the transaction you'll have to [cancel the transaction](advanced.md#canceling-unsigned-transaction)

 ### Canceling Unsigned Transaction
+You can accomplish this by calling tx.cancel()

 ### Accessing Details about the Transaction
+tx.attributes[u’fee’] or tx.attributes[‘status’]

+## Attributes and Refresh
+If you want to see information within the attributes all you have to do is access it like any other k/v object. tx.attributes[u’fee’] or tx.attributes[‘status’]

 ## Subscriptions
 In this section you’ll learn how to setup subscriptions on your application to be notified of any incoming/outgoing transactions.